 - Bowdlerise: In the radio version of "You're Beautiful", "fucking high" got changed to "flying high".

-- The Captain: He was a British Army officer (and rose to this rank) for six years, who served in Kosovo during the 1999 NATO bombing campaign and was instrumental in resolving a incipient crisis between NATO troops and Russian troops of the occupation of Pristina airport by querying an order from US General Wesley Clark to use force against Russian troops in possession of the airport.
+- The Captain: He was a British Army officer (and rose to this rank) for six yearsnote , who served in Kosovo during the 1999 NATO bombing campaign and was involved a crisis between NATO troops and Russian troops occupying Pristina airport.
+General Mike Jackson refused an order for Blunt's unit to attack Russian forces, certain that it would kick off World War III.

 - Deadpan Snarker: Seriously, just read his Twitter feed.
 You troll Blunt at your own risk; he is the master of the comeback.Random tweeter: Now I have James Blunt stuck in my head